How do I apply online?

 What is MyGNTC?

 MyGNTC is the Student Information System at GNTC.
 MyGNTC can be used to view your academic grades, check your financial aid status, obtain an official transcript (if you are a current student), and review your progress toward the completion of your degree, diploma, or certificate.
-You will log into the secure are of MyGNTC by using your username (first part of your GNTC student email) and your password will be the same as your student email password.
+You will log into the secure area of MyGNTC by using your GNTC student email and your password will be the same as your student email password.